Trepan-Debuggers/remake/docs/debugger/entry.rst

 Invoking the Debugger Initially
 ===============================

-The simplest way to debug your program is to call run `remake -X`.
-Give the name of your Makefile:
+The simplest way to debug your program is to call run `remake -X` or `remake --debugger`.

 Example Debugger Sessions
 -------------------------